 - a.
-A multipurpose pathway is an independent pedestrian and bicycle way generally running through or parallel with parkways and streets and connecting building and Development Tracts. - b.
-Multipurpose pathways shall have a minimum width of 10 feet; be surfaced with asphalt or stone dust; and be connected directly with the sidewalk and street network. - c.
+A multi-use pathway is an independent pedestrian and bicycle way generally running through or parallel with streets, and connecting buildings and Development Tracts. - b.
+Multi-use pathways shall have a minimum width of 10 feet; be surfaced with asphalt or stone dust; and be connected directly with the sidewalk and street network. - c.
 Walking trails shall be cleared to a minimum width of 5 feet.